MaxBuckley/coeus/source/index.html.md

 Welcome to the ChunkyBorgar API!
 You can use our API and documentation to help you be successful for this exercise.

-The goal of this exercise is to provide some exposure to some processes we have here at PayIt and also simplified versions of some of the problems we have or may have to solve.
+The goal of this exercise is to provide some exposure to some processes we have here at PayIt and also simplified versions of some of the problems have to solve.

-# Getting Started
+# Exercise

-The goal of this exercise is to
+A ChonkyBorgar order has been placed however the payment failed and will need to be resubmitting using this API, however it's not entirely finished yet and some additions may need to be made.

+## 1
+An order was placed on 02/02/2020 at 09:16 PM Central Standard Time.
+Funds were never collected for the order, so we're needing look up the order and submit a transaction.
 # Authentication

 > To authorize, use this code: